CybOXProject/cyboxproject.github.io/community/index.md

 ##OASIS Transition
 [DHS](http://www.dhs.gov/office-cybersecurity-and-communications/) has transitioned CybOX, [STIX](https://github.com/STIXProject/), and [TAXII](https://github.com/TAXIIProject/) to [Organization for the Advancement of Structured Information Standards (OASIS)](https://www.oasis-open.org/), a non-profit consortium that drives the development, convergence, and adoption of open standards for the global information society.
-Learn more:

-* [Cyber Threat Intelligence Technical Committee] (https://www.oasis-open.org/committees/cti)
+The [Cyber Threat Intelligence (CTI) Technical Committee (TC)] (https://www.oasis-open.org/committees/cti) now leads the ongoing development of these standards.
+Organizations and individuals that wish to play a regular and active role in the shaping of these standards should consider joining OASIS and the CTI TC.

-### Transition Information
+###Transition Information
+The following resources provide addition information about the transition of these standards to OASIS:
 * [Transition Announcement](http://stixproject.tumblr.com/post/117006597637/dhs-leads-effort-to-transition-automated)
 * [Transition FAQ](https://stixproject.github.io/oasis-faq.pdf)
 * [OASIS Overview](https://stixproject.github.io/stix-at-oasis.pdf)
 * [Key Resources & Contacts](https://stixproject.github.io/oasis-cti-info.html)

+##Discussion Lists & Archives
+Everything that the CTI TC does is public and the discussions around the evolution of the specifications are no exception.
+Therefore, all archived discussions on the public mailing lists for the CTI TC overall as well as for the individual subcommittees are available for access by anyone at the following links:

+* The pre-transition Discussion List Archives can be found [here](http://making-security-measurable.1364806.n2.nabble.com/CybOX-Discussion-List-Archive-f7579263.html).

 ##Contact Us